ainzzorl/goodcode/index.md

 * **Non-trivial**.
 * **Good code!** At least in our opinion.

 Please note that the annotations are written by people who did not author the code they are describing.
 The article author's understanding of the code can be incomplete or even completely wrong.
-Your discretion is adviced.
+Your discretion is advised.

 # Catalog